 It’s no secret that users love video content.
 The human brain processes visuals approximately 60,000 times faster than text, making it easier to consume and understand.
 Visual content breaks the monotony and gives users something interesting to look at, improving engagement and encouraging them to stay on your website longer.

 Consider how video can help you boost sales.
-Instead of using static images to display your products, use video demonstrations, since 64% of consumers buy a product after they watch a video about it.
+Instead of using static images to display your products, use video demonstrations.
+More than 50 percent of consumers watch online shopping videos, according to Statista.
 Potential customers can get a clearer look at your products and make an informed purchasing decision when they have videos to guide them.

 If your website is difficult to navigate, you can bet your bounce rate will increase.
-When there are points of friction in your website’s UX, it causes irritation and annoyance.
+When there are points of friction in your website’s UX (user experience), it causes irritation and annoyance.
 Friction is anything that disrupts a user from having a smooth experience on your website and causes them to bounce.
-According to LTVPlus, around 80% of customers say the experience a company provides is just as important as its products and services, so it’s crucial to pay attention to this aspect of your website.
+According to a report by Epsilon, around 80 percent of customers say the personalized experience a company provides is important, so it’s crucial to pay attention to this aspect of your website.

 Shorten the steps it takes for visitors to go from discovery to purchase.
-The fewer actions they have to take, the better.
+The fewer actions they have to take, the more they will feel valued.
 Update your product descriptions to be clear, detailed and informative.
-Create a FAQs page that answers visitors’ most common questions so they don’t have to contact you or search the internet for answers.
+Create a FAQ page that answers visitors’ most common questions so they don’t have to contact you or search the internet for answers.

 Make your website mobile-friendly so those on mobile and tablet devices can easily scour your content.
 Simplify the checkout process so it doesn’t feel like a task to purchase products.
-Avoid asking customers to fill out more information than necessary, since 81% of users abandon a form after they start it.
+Avoid asking customers to fill out more information than necessary, since 81 percent of users abandon a form after they start it, according to The Manifest.